Take 20 with Paul Daughterty, retired sports columnist for the Cincinnati EnquirerEmpowerU Studio at Frame USA

 Tonight, we’ll discuss with Kevin how opinion decisions are made at a major-city newspaper and how stories are covered.
 Is the Enquirer free to make its own editorial decisions or is it tied to the views of Gannett?

 What an opportunity to meet Paul Daugherty, recently retired Enquirer sports columnist.
+Paul will be speaking from 7:10-7:30 PM.
 Early on, Paul Daugherty’s wife Kerry and him adopted three mantras intended to guide us along the uncertain path of raising a child with a disability.
 Little did they know that the three reminders would serve us well in all aspects of their lives.
 (Paul and his family are shown below).

 Their three mantras are: